TandonDevOps/IndraABM/capital/origin_of_money/paper.md

 cause a good in the model to emerge or fail to emerge as money, we show that Menger's model is logically coherent.

+**Why Agent-Based Model**
+(Growing Artificial Societies by J. Epstein and Robert Axtell)

 ## Menger's Theory

-Starting from the basic idea that *a commodity should be given up by its owner in exchange for another more useful to him*,
+Starting from the basic idea that a commodity should be traded by its owner in exchange for another more useful to him, Menger looks back to an
-[IS THAT A QUOTE???]
-Menger looks back to an
 "uncoined state.“ Menger seeks to discover the causes behind the emergence of a good as money.